Table of Contents

 - The pain may extend a little further up to the abdomen

 - A very faint blue hue is noticed only when blue balls occur in people with paler skin.
 Please visit a doctor if the scrotum remains purplish-blue.
-This may be a sign of testicular torsion.
+This may be a sign of testicular cancer.

 - Swelling of the scrotum to a certain extent

-What does blue balls feel like?
+What do blue balls feel like?